 Occasionally, but not year-round.
 On our hike in mid-April, the waterfall at the dam was running and there was a decent amount of water for splashing & swimming.

 Dress for the weather.
-Recommended - (1) comfortable, closed toe shoes or boots (2) light layers (3) sunscreen (4) a wide-brimmed hat or visor, and (5) sunglasses.
+We recommend: (1) comfortable, closed toe shoes or boots (2) light layers (3) sunscreen (4) a wide-brimmed hat or visor, and (5) sunglasses.

 Yes.
 Restrooms are available at the Sabino Canyon Visitor Center and about halfway to the dam (pictured above).
 The Family Restroom at the Visitor Center is spacious and includes a toilet, a changing table, sinks, mirrors, soap, and a hand-drying machine.